anoma/juvix-docs/docs/howto/project.md

 #### Fixing errors

 - Juvix parse or typechecker errors will be reported by the Juvix compiler.
-- Duplicate `name` values in the dependencies list is an error thrown when the package file is processed
+- Duplicate `name` values in the dependencies list is an error thrown when the package file is processed.
 - The `ref` does not exist in the clone or the clone directory is otherwise corrupt.
 An error with a suggestion to `juvix clean` is given.
 The package file path is used as the location in the error message.